autocrossblog/autocrossblog_astro/src/content/post/2010-01-23-and-so-it-begins-project350zcom-now-has-a-project.md

 ---
-layout: post
+author: chris
+publishDate: 2010-01-23T01:20:49+00:00
-title: And so it begins, Project350z.com now has a project
+title: "And so it begins, Project350z.com now has a project"
-date: '2010-01-23T01:20:49+00:00'
-permalink: and-so-it-begins-project350zcom-now-has-a-project
-image:
-categories: [ 350z ]
-description: "Explore the journey of trading a faulty Projectquattro.com for a 2004 Nissan 350Z Enthusiast, its features, comparisons with a 2003 model, and future..."
+excerpt: "Explore the journey of trading a faulty Projectquattro.com for a 2004 Nissan 350Z Enthusiast, its features, comparisons with a 2003 model, and future..."
+url: 'and-so-it-begins-project350zcom-now-has-a-project'
+tags:  [ 350z ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So begins the latest project, Projectquattro.com has been disposed of, after the incident a few weeks ago, where it took out a light pole, it was time for the car to go.
 I ended up not getting